autocontracts/permissioned-blocks/whitepaper.md

 ## The Statechain

-In order to retain the decentralisation properties of a blockchain system, we need to record the smart contract state changes on a decentralised storage system, IPFS was selected for the following reasons:
+In order to retain the blockchain benefits of decentralisation, the external storage for persistence of the state transitions needs to be also decentralised.
+For the design of Permissioned Blocks, (IPFS)[https://ipfs.io/] was selected for the following reasons:
-- Has a decentralised p2p file sharing algorithm called BitSwap
+- Uses a distributed p2p file sharing algorithm called BitSwap
-- The functionality to store data structures in object form - [IPLD](https://github.com/ipld/specs)
+- Can store data structures in object form - [IPLD](https://github.com/ipld/specs)
 - Has streaming capabilities of large digital media formats (musics, movies etc).

-To store the history of the smart contract state changes, a linked list data structure is chosen such that each state change references the previous state.
+To store the history of the smart contract state changes, a linked list data structure was chosen such that each state change references the previous state.
 We will call this a <b>statechain</b>.

 By harnessing IPFS addressing, the statechain has the same immutability feature of a blockchain.
 IPFS uses a content addressing scheme such that the address of a block of data is the hash of that data.
 If we make the links of the statechain to be address references of IPFS blocks, then if any state in the statechain were to be modified, this would cause the calculation of the statechain head address to be different.
 Resulting in statechain address no longer matching the stored statechain address in the smart contract.